gbiz123/tiktok-captcha-solver/README.md

     response = r.json()
     angle = response.get('angle', 0)

+    # calculate where the button needs to be dragged to
+    # 55 is the width of the slide button
+    # 286 in the example is the width of the entire bar.
+    # These values may vary based on your device!
     result = ((286 - 55) * angle) / 360
     start_x = 55
     start_y = 530